 “You may have trouble distinguishing between the dental implant and your natural teeth!”

-Once your implant has fused to your jawbone, Dr. Mark Sweeney will create a customized porcelain dental crown that will be affixed to the implant.
+If you are missing one tooth, a single tooth implant may be your ideal solution.
+Whether you have lost the tooth from trauma, gum disease, or another cause, an implant is the restoration most similar to your natural tooth.
+After Dr. Slagter places the titanium implant post into the space of the missing tooth, this will gradually fuse with the surrounding bone.
+Once this stage is complete, a custom CEREC® crown is created and affixed to the implant.
 These crown restorations are designed for the most precise and accurate fit possible, and the crown is color-matched to your surrounding teeth.
 The crown provides the final touch to your dental implant.
 Once it is placed, you may have trouble distinguishing between the dental implant and your natural teeth!

 More and more people are discovering the significant benefits of replacing a missing tooth with an implant versus a traditional bridge.
 Beyond their natural-looking appearance, dental implants hold structural advantages that bridges do not.
 For example, bridges entail an artificial tooth that requires the support of the adjacent teeth, which alters your otherwise healthy teeth.
 By opting for an implant, you are choosing a standalone replacement.